aaronsch0/diffusion2d/README.md

 # diffusion2d

-## Instructions for students

-Please follow the instructions in [pypi_exercise.md](https://github.com/Simulation-Software-Engineering/Lecture-Material/blob/main/03_building_and_packaging/pypi_exercise.md).

-The code used in this exercise is based on [Chapter 7 of the book "Learning Scientific Programming with Python"](https://scipython.com/book/chapter-7-matplotlib/examples/the-two-dimensional-diffusion-equation/).

 ## Description

 This small Python project solves the two-dimensional diffusion (heat) equation on a square plate using a finite-difference scheme.